-OTST 540 Hebrew Grammar

-This course provides an intensive introduction to the fundamentals of Biblical Hebrew grammar, a practical vocabulary, and practice in the use of language tools.
+OTST 540 Hebrew Grammar 3 This course provides an n intensive introduction to the fundamentals of Biblical Hebrew grammar, a pract ical vocabulary, and practice e in the use of language tools.

-NTST 540 Greek Grammar

-This course provides an intensive introduction to the fundamentals of New Testament Greek grammar, a practical vocabulary, and practice in the use of language tools.
+Greek Grammar NTST 540 3 This course provides an intensive introduction to the fundamentals of New Testament Greek grammar, a practical vocabulary, and practice in the use of language tools.